Libertarianism: Etymology

-The first recorded use of the term libertarian was in 1789, when William Belsham wrote about libertarianism in the context of metaphysics.
 As early as 1796, libertarian came to mean an advocate or defender of liberty, in the sense of a supporter of republicanism, when the London Packet printed on 12 February the following: "Lately marched out of the Prison at Bristol, 450 of the French Libertarians".
 It was again used in a republican sense in 1802 in a short piece critiquing a poem by "the author of Gebir" and has since been used politically.

 The use of the term libertarian to describe a new set of political positions has been traced to the French cognate libertaire, coined in a letter French libertarian communist Joseph Déjacque wrote to mutualist Pierre-Joseph Proudhon in 1857.
 Déjacque also used the term for his anarchist publication Le Libertaire, Journal du mouvement social (Libertarian: Journal of Social Movement) which was printed from 9 June 1858 to 4 February 1861 in New York City.
 Sébastien Faure, another French libertarian communist, began publishing a new Le Libertaire in the mid-1890s while France's Third Republic enacted the so-called villainous laws (lois scélérates) which banned anarchist publications in France.
 Libertarianism has frequently been used to refer to anarchism and libertarian socialism.

-In the United States, the term libertarian was popularized by the individualist anarchist Benjamin Tucker around the late 1870s and early 1880s.
-Libertarianism as a synonym for liberalism was popularized in May 1955 by writer Dean Russell, a colleague of Leonard Read and a classical liberal himself.
-Russell justified the choice of the term as follows:

-Many of us call ourselves "liberals."
-And it is true that the word "liberal" once described persons who respected the individual and feared the use of mass compulsions.
-But the leftists have now corrupted that once-proud term to identify themselves and their program of more government ownership of property and more controls over persons.
-As a result, those of us who believe in freedom must explain that when we call ourselves liberals, we mean liberals in the uncorrupted classical sense.
-At best, this is awkward and subject to misunderstanding.
-Here is a suggestion: Let those of us who love liberty trade-mark and reserve for our own use the good and honorable word "libertarian."

-Subsequently, many Americans with classical liberal beliefs began to describe themselves as libertarians.
+In the late 20th century, many Americans with classical liberal beliefs began to describe themselves as libertarians.
 One person who popularized the term libertarian in this sense was Murray Rothbard, who began publishing libertarian works in the 1960s.
 In the 1970s, Robert Nozick was responsible for popularizing this usage of the term in academic and philosophical circles outside the United States, especially with the publication of Anarchy, State, and Utopia (1974), a response to social liberal John Rawls's A Theory of Justice (1971).
 In the book, Nozick proposed a minimal state on the grounds that it was an inevitable phenomenon which could arise without violating individual rights.